vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-07-24-datomic-web-app-a-practical-guide.md

 ### A quick Datomic refresher

-* In Datomic, the basic unit of information if the *datom*, which is a 5-tuple of the form `[<entity id> <attribute> <value> <transaction id> <operation>]`, representing a fact.
+* In Datomic, the basic unit of information is the *datom*, which is a 5-tuple of the form `[<entity id> <attribute> <value> <transaction id> <operation>]`, representing a fact.
  Examples of datoms are `[42 :user/email "hello@gmail.com" 201 true]` and `[42 :user/friend 42 206 false]`.
  The *transaction id* essentially tells us the time at which the fact was added to the system; the *operation* tells us